krahb/nzbget-role/README.md

 --------------

 Default variables
-nzbget_state: present
+- nzbget_state: present
 present means install nzbget, can be overruled on command line, see example
-dest_dir: /opt/nzbget
+- dest_dir: /opt/nzbget
 this is where nzbget is installed
-main_dir: /var/lib/nzbget
+- main_dir: /var/lib/nzbget
 this is where the downloads end up;
-a symbolic link is created:
+a symbolic link is created to this directory: download -> /var/lib/nzbget might be a good idea to create a filesystem and mount this on /var/lib/nzbget
-control_port: 6789
+- control_port: 6789
+this is the nzbget simple webserver is listening, user is nzbget, the default password is changed (look for ControlPassword in {{ dest_dir }}/nzbget.conf or run the playbook with -v, then the password is shown on standard output
-group_name: nzbget
+- group_name: nzbget
-group_gid: 1001
+- group_gid: 1001
-user_name: nzbget
+- user_name: nzbget
-user_uid: 1001
+- user_uid: 1001

 Dependencies